-Note: Participants with a source of guaranteed financing have until 15th of July to apply to the MPH/ICHD.
+Note: Participants with a source of guaranteed financing have until 1of July to apply to the core course of Public Health.
 However, the course is often already full.
 Also visa applications can take several months to process.
-Therefore candidates are therefore advised to apply early.
+Therefore candidates are therefore advised to apply as early as possible.

 For cancellation within seven days no fee is required and 100 per cent of the fee will be reimbursed if already paid.
 For cancellation by candidate see cancellation fees.

 Do you have a question about our Online Application System?
 Then you can find the answer in our FAQ Online Application System:

 Classes are held at KIT’s training facilities in Amsterdam.
 KIT is located in the heart of Amsterdam on beautiful historical premises.

 The arrangement of financial support to cover all study costs is the responsibility of the applicant.

 Unfortunately there are no OKP (Orange Knowledge Programme, former NFP) scholarships available for the core course in Public Health.